 |hawb||char(40)||always||your full HAWB (including letters)

-Important: We will reference the shipment internally using the last 11 digits in your HAWB, ignoring any letters.
+Important: We will reference the shipment internally using the last 11 digits in your HAWB, ignoring any letters or other characters.
 Data sent back to you will use your full HAWB.

 US CBP requires that the HAWB be unique among all the shipments on the same MAWB.
 Because of the conversion we do on your full HAWB this means that the last 11 digits of your HAWB have to be unique among shipments on the current MAWB.
 For example: